LAION-AI/laion.ai/blog/video2dataset.md

 ### Contributing

 video2dataset is a fully open-source project and we are committed to developing it in the open.
 This means all the relevant TODO’s and future directions can be found in the issues tab of the repository.
-Contributions are welcomed and the best way of doing that is to pick out an issue and submit a pull request.
+Contributions are welcomed and the best way of doing that is to pick out an issue, address it, and submit a pull request.

 ### License